freenas/freenas-docs/userguide/plugins.rst

    hyperlink for accessing the software.
 However, that hyperlink does **not** work until the plugin is started.

-Always review a plugin's configuration options before attempting to start it.
+Always review plugin configuration options before attempting to start it.
 Some plugins have options that need to be set before their service will successfully start.
 To help with installing a new application, check the website of the application to see what documentation is available.
-A link to the website for each available plugin can be found in :ref:`Available Plugins`.
+A link to the website for each available plugin is found in :ref:`Available Plugins`.

 If the application requires access to the data stored on the %brand% system, click the entry for the associated jail in the